BookWorm-Github/BookWorm/MVP.md

 ### Chrome extension

+- Change the font type of the text.
 - Can select and delete html element like the element picker of uBlock
   - Possibly using CSS visibility: hidden
 - Add the keyword section in the side bar